 Severe malaria, a life-threatening condition, may ensue rapidly if a bout of uncomplicated malaria is not promptly treated.
-For severe malaria patients under 6 years of age who are unable to immediately access WHO-recommended parenteral treatment (preferably injectable artesunate), pre-referral intervention with rectal artesunate (RAS) at the community level has been shown to save lives; in particular for critically ill young children unable to access parenteral treatment within 6 hours.
-Once admitted to a referral centre, patients should receive parenteral artesunate, followed by a full treatment with an ACT, as per WHO guidelines.
+For severe malaria patients between 6 months and 6 years of age who are unable to immediately access WHO-recommended parenteral treatment (preferably injectable artesunate), pre-referral intervention with rectal artesunate (RAS) at the community level has been shown to save lives; in particular for critically ill young children unable to access parenteral treatment within 6 hours.
+Once admitted to a referral centre, patients should receive injectable artesunate, followed by a full treatment with an artemisinin-based combination therapy (ACT), as per WHO guidelines.

-Although the WHO Guidelines for the Treatment of Malaria have included recommendations for the use of RAS for over 10 years, the lack of quality-assured RAS product on the market hampered its widespread availability and use, forcing malaria-endemic countries to choose from sources of drug supply that did not meet international standards.
+Although the WHO Guidelines for the treatment of malaria have included recommendations for the use of RAS for over 10 years, the lack of quality-assured RAS product on the market hampered its widespread availability and use, forcing malaria-endemic countries to choose from sources of drug supply that did not meet international quality standards.

-In June 2017, after review of an application submitted by Cipla, the 100mg presentation of RAS was added to the World Health Organization’s Model List of Essential Medicines (EML) and Model List of Essential Medicines for Children (EMLc).
+In June 2017, after review of an application submitted by Cipla, the 100mg presentation of RAS was added to the WHO’s Model List of Essential Medicines (EML) and Model List of Essential Medicines for Children (EMLc).
 WHO’s Model EML identifies medicines that “satisfy the priority health care needs of the population.”

 In 2018, both the Cipla and Strides Pharma RAS products secured WHO prequalification.
 It is estimated that over 80% of procured product is now WHO prequalified.
 In 2018,1.5 million orders of 100mg suppositories were placed by international donors to be delivered to malaria-endemic countries.
 Currently the product is registered in 16 countries.